Muynak Fm

 Fossils

-The lower layer contains large Oyster valves - Amphidonte asiatica (Arkh.); belemnites - Goniocamax westfalicus mujnakensis Naid.; large Shark tooth - Hispidaspis ex gr. gigas (Ag.), Eostriatolamia sp.; Dinosaur bone fragment - Sauropoda; worm tubes - Serpulidae and bryozoan colonies.
-The overlying clayey sandstones have Lopha flabeliformis (Mart.), L. vialovi Burk., Exogyra decussata Goldf, Goniocamax ex gr. lundgreni (Stol.).
+The layer contains large oyster valves - Amphidonte asiatica (Arkh.); belemnites - Goniocamax westfalicus mujnakensis Naid.; large shark tooth - Hispidaspis ex gr. gigas (Ag.), Eostriatolamia sp.; dinosaur bone fragment - Sauropoda; worm tubes - Serpulidae and bryozoan colonies.
+Above - greenish-gray, clayey sandstones with Lopha flabeliformis (Mart.), L. vialovi Burk., Exogyra decussata Goldf, Goniocamax ex gr. lundgreni (Stol.).
+In the sections of the Muynak Fm wells, there are greenish-gray sands, sandstones, clays.
+Contains foraminifers - Spiroplectammina embaensis Mjatl., Sp. praelonga (Reuss), Gaudryina variabiliformis N. Byk., Gavelinella moniliformis (Reuss), G praeinfrasantonica (Mjatl.), Cibicidoides praeeriksdalensis (Vass.), Hedbergella agalarovae (Vass.) and others.

 Age